ganchinyao/tos-algo-trade/README.md

 3. Automatically close all open trades at 15:50 New York Time each day
 4. Send trade summary to a Telegram group of your choice each day at 15:50

+# Limitations

+1. Only market buy and market sell of Stocks are supported and tested.
+Limit orders are not added in this version.
+2. Options trades may not function properly.
+Use at your own risk.
+3. Only orders with 1 leg will be supported.
+4. For short trading days, automaticatic closing of trades at 15:50 hr will not work.

 # Setup
 1. Clone this project
 2. Run `npm install` on root folder of project